qd-seg/quickdraw/platform/broker/README.md

 You should have already created a Python virtual environment and installed the required packages as described [here](/README.md#activate-the-virtual-environment).

 ### Dockerizing a Model
 A Dockerized model `organ-segmentation-model` is already available on radiology-b0759's Google Cloud Artifact Registry.
-Only follow the below instructions if you do not have access to that project, or if you would like to create your own:
+Only follow the below instructions if you do not have access to that project, or if you would like to create your own model.

+#### Using the Existing Model
+Follow these instructions to use the existing Organ Segmentation model, created by Rahul Pemmaraju and Neehar Peri in your own Google Cloud project.

+Create a Python virtual environment and upload the model:
+- `python3 -m venv .venv`
+- `source .venv/bin/activate` (MacOS/Linux), or `.venv\Scripts\activate.bat` (Windows)
+- `pip install -r ./platform/broker/src/upload_requirements.txt`

+If you have a .tar file:
+- `python3 ./platform/broker/src/upload_model.py <image-name> --tarball-path <tarball-path>`

+Or, if you want to build the image from the `organ_seg_model` branch:
+- Navigate into a directory *outside* of this project's root directory
+- `git clone -b organ_seg_model gitlab@para.cs.umd.edu:purtilo/radiology.git`
+- `cd` into the project directory
+- `docker build -t <image-name>`
+- `python3 ./platform/broker/src/upload_model.py <image-name> --direct-push`

+#### Creating a New Model
 - Create Dockerfile with an ENTRYPOINT that is that python file ran to make predictions.
 Ex: `ENTRYPOINT ["python", "predict.py"]`
 - `predict.py` should take 1 required command-line argument, which is the name of the DICOM series that will be fed to the model
 - `predict.py` **MUST** take in inputs from `./images` and output to `./model_outputs/<dicom-series-name>/<output>.[dcm|npz]`, relative to the directory that `predict.py` is stored (probably `/app/`)